A Beginner’s Guide to Technical SEO

 Tools | Google Search Console, Lighthouse, Screaming Frog SEO Spider | Keyword research tools, content management systems | Link building tools, social media analytics |

 Imagine this: your site is ranking on the first page of the search engine results page.
 Your website is getting loads of traffic.
 Your site is driving conversions, and generating leads and sales.
-Now hold on, you cannot imagine any of this without technical SEO.
+Now hold on, you cannot imagine any of this without a technical SEO.

 We’ve already covered how search engines like Google need to crawl, render, and index your content for your site to have a chance in the ranking.
 But that’s not all.
 Even if Google indexes your web pages, you NEED to optimize them.